 History

 When we hear the words “suburbia” and “Long Island” we normally imagine rows of identical houses designed in the post-World War II move to the suburbs.
 Yet most communities have long histories on Long Island that reflect generations of settlement, growth and change.
 The Village of Great Neck Plaza is one such place.
-From a small town settled by Native Americans, farmers and trades people, the Village is now home to people of all backgrounds and nationalities.
-In this guide we will visit some of the places where people of all backgrounds lived and worked.
-In looking at modest workers homes to ornate apartment buildings, we hope you will consider the history of the Village as a place of discovery and surprises.
+From a small town settled by Native Americans, farmers and tradespeople, the Village is now home to people of all backgrounds and nationalities.
+Through this lens, we will visit some of the places where people of all backgrounds lived and worked.
+From modest worker housing to ornate apartment buildings, we hope you will consider the history of the Village as a place of discovery and surprises.
 Imagine yourself as an explorer and join us on a tour that recalls these experiences.

 Early Settlements (1600-1850)

 One of the first European families to settle in Great Neck Plaza was the Allen family.
 They worked as farmers and merchants, passing their land down to their children.
-Another prominent landowner was Bloodgood Cutter (1817 - 1906).
+Another prominent landowner was Bloodgood Cutter (1817-1906).
 Cutter was best known as a potato farmer and poet.
-He was good friends with Mark Twain, taking a trip with him on the steamer Quaker City in 1867.
-Among Cutter’s land holdings were several acres on Cutter Mill Road, so named after him.
+He was good friends with Mark Twain, having taken a trip with him on the steamer Quaker City in 1867.
+Among Cutter’s land holdings was several acres on Cutter Mill Road, so named after him.

 Getting Connected